simoneboscolo99/5K_JFS/README.md

     dotnet run -- demo [options]

-the image on the right will be generated. [demo.txt](https://github.com/simoneboscolo99/5K_JFS/blob/readme/5K_JFS/Examples/demo.txt)
+the image on the right will be generated.
+The same image is obtained in render mode from the input file [demo.txt](https://github.com/simoneboscolo99/5K_JFS/blob/readme/5K_JFS/Examples/demo.txt).

 To view all the possible options of the demo command you can run